gdederichs/HummelGUI/README.md

 - BNC cable 3 (blue): from the **PFI0** channel of the DAQ to trigger port of the task computer [pinout](demo/pinout.png)

 In addition to the labels proposed by the GUI, it is important to check the status of the physcial DAQ through the informative LEDs.
 In particular, when connected to a computer, the DAQ becomes "Ready" (one LED); when sending data through to the stimulators, the DAQ becomes "Active" (two LEDs).
+To ensure proper function, the correct DAQ device name must be set in [util.py](HummelGUI/util.py).
+This device name can be found through the [NI-MAX](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000YGQwCAO&l=en-CH) software, if the automatic pop-up window does not open when connecting the computer to the DAQ.
 ___
 ## Launching the GUI
 coming soon...